chrisjbreisch/Trs80.Level1Basic/README.md

 Robert walks you through everything you need to know to craft an interpreter for his newly created language "lox".
 From a crafting perspective, lox is quite a bit easier than BASIC, particularly Level I BASIC, which has a rather bizarre grammar.
 However, I was able to shoehorn Level I BASIC into Robert's concepts.

+With the few exceptions noted below, it's a complete implementation of Level I BASIC right down to the three error messages.
+I've run every program and example in the book (and supplied the code for you), and they all produce exactly the output expected.
+I think there are two examples of error messages where I supply the correct error message, but the formatting isn't perfect.
+One of those isn't very hard to fix.
+The other would be a pain.
+If it was an actual formatting problem with output from the program, I would fix it.
+But I can live with an error message that just has a question mark in the wrong place.
+Also, my error messages supply a tiny bit more detail than the originals.
+I produce the original one, then underneath it there's usually some more helpful text in square brackets ([]).
+Hopefully this will help a little.

 ## What does it do?

 As I said earlier, it's an interpreter, not an emulator.
 I didn't want to write something to mimic the hardware of a TRS-80.
 I told you, I'm a compiler junkie.